PatrykQuantumNomad/financial-data-extractor/docs/index.md

 ## License

-Financial Data Extractor is released under the MIT License.
+Financial Data Extractor is released under the Apache 2.0 License.
 See the [LICENSE](https://github.com/PatrykQuantumNomad/financial-data-extractor/blob/main/LICENSE){:target="\_blank"} file for more details.